DudeSquaredEdud/DudeSquaredEdud.github.io/blog.md

 ---

-# New Post

-## I hate javascript

-I fucking hate it I fucking hate it I fucking hate it I fucking hate it I fucking hate it I fucking hate it I fucking hate it I fucking hate it I fucking hate it I fucking hate it I fucking hate it I fucking hate it I fucking hate it I fucking hate it I fucking hate it I fucking hate it I fucking hate it I fucking hate it I fucking hate it I fucking hate it I fucking hate it I fucking hate it I fucking hate it I fucking hate it I fucking hate it I fucking hate it I fucking hate it

-# New Post

-## I hate javascript

-I hate it

-## I hate typescript

-I hate it

-## Oh yeah, I should check that.

-## Oh yeah, I should check that.

 ## It's ALIVE!

 After a long time of applying to jobs and getting a side job (without even a main job yet :/ ), on the one snowy day in many years I have taken up my offer and encroached upon my self the task to do that shit and make it happen.
 And it works!
 I am very happy.